mubastan/mpeg7fex/README.md

 # MPEG-7 Feature Extraction Library

-This library was adapted from MPEG-7 XM Reference Software (the original feature extraction code is from XM Reference Software, which was developed by MPEG-7 team long time ago) to make it work with Open Source Computer Vision library (OpenCV) data structures (e.g., Mat).
+This library was adapted from MPEG-7 XM Reference Software to make it work with Open Source Computer Vision library (OpenCV) data structures (e.g., Mat).
 It has a very easy-to-use API.
-Moreover, some bugs (resulting in wrong descriptor values) in XM software were corrected.
-There might still be some bugs, so please feel free to contribute.
+The original feature extraction code is from XM Reference Software, which was developed by MPEG-7 team long time ago (the code is unfortunately quite messy).
+Some bugs, resulting in wrong descriptor values, were corrected.
+There might still be some bugs, so, please feel free to contribute.

 The library was tested with OpenCV 3.1.0 on Linux Mint 18.1.
 The [test](test) directory contains sample code demonstrating the usage of the library.
 See [HowToCompile.txt](HowToCompile.txt) for instructions on how to compile the library and test code using CodeBlocks IDE.